Peter Ykens: Life

 He was born in Antwerp as the son of Johannes Ykens, a sculptor and painter, and his second wife Barbara Brekevelt.
 He was baptized on 30 January 1648.
-He was the brother of the flower painter Catherine Ykens II.
+He was the brother of the flower painter Catarina Ykens (II).
 He was trained by his father.
-He was admitted in the guild year 1673-1674 as a master of the Antwerp Guild of Saint Luke in the capacity of a wijnmeester (son of a master).
+He was admitted in the guild year 1673–1674 as a master of the Antwerp Guild of Saint Luke in the capacity of a wijnmeester (son of a master).

 According to the French biographer Jean-Baptiste Descamps Ykens intended, like so many of his compatriots, to travel to Rome, but then got married and abandoned the idea.
 Descamps further writes that Ykens tried to make up for this failure to visit Italy by studying prints after Italian works, Italian antiques and plaster reliefs to hone his skills.

 He married Maria Anna van Bredael, daughter of the painter Peeter van Bredael on 14 July 1671.
 The couple had 11 or possibly 13 children.
 His career did not take off immediately and in the first years he had to work at a daily rate for Antoon van Leyen, an Antwerp alderman.
 Gradually his fortune improved and he received commissions for altarpieces in Antwerp and Mechelen.
 He also painted portraits including a portrait of King Charles II of Spain.
 He further received commissions for the design of tapestries.
 In 1689 he was elected dean of the Guild of Saint Luke.

 He trained 28 pupils including Karel Breydel, Erasmus Causse, Gaspaer Janssens, Jan Thomas van Kessel, Henderick van Mael, Francis Scalie, Jan Baptist Kretsaert and Jacob Leyssens.

 His eldest son Jan Frans became a staffage painter who collaborated with still life painters of flowers and fruit.